barclayd/Connect-4/README.md

 ### Future Improvements

+* Option to change difficulty of AI (depth level of recursive algorithm)
 * Options page on game start up to toggle between 2 player and vs Computer
 * Deploy as installable .exe/.dmg
 * Customise game and choose player colour pieces